Murgon: History

 Wakka Wakka (Waka Waka, Wocca Wocca, Wakawaka) is an Australian Aboriginal language spoken in the Burnett River catchment.
 The Wakka Wakka language region includes the landscape within the local government boundaries of the North and South Burnett Regional Council, particularly the towns of Cherbourg, Murgon, Kingaroy, Gayndah, Eidsvold and Mundubbera.

+A fossil site near Murgon shows evidence, where marsupials first evolved during the early Tertiary period around 55 million years ago.

-Opened on 14 September 1903, the fourth stage of the Nanango railway line took the line from Goomeri south to Wondai after passing through Manyung, Moondooner and Murgon.
+Opened on 14 September 1903, the fourth stage of the Nanango railway line took the line from Goomeri south to Wondai after passing through Manyung, Moondooner and Murgon, with the town served by Murgon railway station.
 The fifth stage, opened on 19 December 1904, terminated at Kingaroy.

 In July 1906, 32 allotments were advertised for selection by the Department of Public Lands Office.
 The map advertising the land selection states the allotments are portions in the Parishes of Murgon, Goomeribong and Barambah.
-The portions were left over from April 5.
+The portions were left over from 5 April.

 Murgon State School opened on 24 February 1908.

 Murgon Post Office opened by June 1908 (a receiving office had been open from 1904).

 The first Murgon Methodist Church was officially opened on Sunday 4 October 1908.
 The foundation stone of the current Murgon Methodist Church (now the Murgon Goomeri Uniting Church) was laid on 17 March 1962.
 The current church opened in 1963.

 The foundation stone of the Murgon War Memorial was laid on 25 April 1920 (ANZAC Day) by Lieutenant Colonel Wilder Neligan.
 On 11 November 1921, the digger memorial was dedicated by RSL chairman, Major General Spencer Browne.

 The town was the administrative centre for the former Shire of Murgon which existed from 1914 until 2008.